Zer0-M/Quack-a-Moo/README.md

 ## What is it
 So you wanna be the next Shakespeare, and want to show your genius in one paragraph of a story?
 Then this is the place for you.
 Our website facilitates the creation of a nonsensical story by collaborating with other people.
 We believe that collaboration will lead to elaboration.
 You can create your own low-effort story and wait as no one adds to it.
-The other option is to look at the last edit in a story and continue the story or ruin it for everyone by writing nonsense following the edit.
+The other option is to look at the last edit in a story and continue the story or ruin it for everyone by writing nonsense.

 ## What do you need to run
 On your terminal run the following commands